OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/06-oled-displaying-images.md

         else:
             return pos

+def drawLine(currentFrame, orientation, headPos, startPos, endPos):
+    # in case the user reversed the start and end numbers
+    if (startPos > endPos):
+        tmp = startPos
+        startPos = endPos
+        endPos = tmp

+    # This loop draws the line to the buffer based on the data obtained above - where it starts, where it ends, and the orientation
+    # The data has all been error checked to keep this step super neat
+    if (orientation == VER):
+        for y in range (startPos, endPos):
+            currentFrame.writeByteToBuffer(headPos, y, byte)
+    else:
+        for x in range (startPos, endPos):
+            currentFrame.writeByteToBuffer(x, headPos, byte)

+    # write the buffer to the screen
+    status = currentFrame.drawToScreen()

 def main():
     # Starts up the OLED screen and sets it up to display images instead of text
-    initStatus = oledExp.driverInit();
-    powerStatus = oledExp.setDisplayPower(1)
-    memModeStatus = oledExp.setMemoryMode(1)
+    initOled()
     orientation = 0

     # creating a local buffer object